Things to see and do at St Catherine's Down and Knowles Farm

 Bring your bike

 If you like to cycle off-road, St Catherine's is ideal.
-The Round the Island cycle route (Sustrans Regional route 67) passes right by, and there are some glorious rides.
+The Round the Island cycle route (Sustrans Regional route 67) passes right by, and from Niton, there are goot routes up onto St Catherine's Down.